Quantization of restricted Lagrangian subvarieties in positive characteristic: Geometry of restricted Lagrangian subvarieties

 Since the $z_i$ generate $B \tensor_{k\series{h}}R$ as an algebra, it follows that the images of $x_i$ do also.
 Hence we may write $\psi(y_i) = g_i(\psi(x_1),\ldots, \psi(x_n))$ for some $g_i \in (t_1,\ldots, t_n)^2R[t_1,\ldots,t_n]$.
 It follows from the standard presentation of $A_h$ that

 Let $\overline{g_i}$ denote the reduction of $g_i$ modulo $h$, and consider

 $B$ is isomorphic to the $k$-subalgebra of $A_h$ generated by the $x_i$'s, so we may also embed it into $A_h$.
 Since $Y$ is coisotropic, $\alpha$ is closed.
 Since $Y$ is restricted, $\ker \psi$ is closed under the restricted power.
-It follows that $C(\alpha) = 0$ where $\alpha$ is the Cartier operator on $C$: let $L$ be Jacobson's Lie polynomial which measures the failure of the restricted operation to be additive.
+We show $C(\alpha) = 0$ where $C$ is the Cartier operator.
+Let $L$ be Jacobson's Lie polynomial which measures the failure of the restricted operation to be additive.
 Then